 Gary was retired Army and I was retired Air Force.
 The biggest thing he flew in the military was a King Air turboprop.
 The Challenger 604 we were flying was the smallest airplane I had flown in over 20 years.
 I asked for the circle and we were cleared.

 “You’ve got a ten knot, quartering tailwind from the left, Gary.”

 “Noted,” he said.

 He landed the airplane.
-As soon as the nose was on the runway, he pushed the yoke full forward and hard left.
+As soon as the nose was on the runway, he pushed the yoke full forward and hard right.

 “Whoa!”
-I said as the airplane banked left and the right wheel almost broke ground.
+I said as the airplane banked right and the left wheel almost broke ground.
 I grabbed the yoke and reversed it to full left.

 “Get your damned hands off my airplane!” he yelled.
 I didn’t.